aicoforge/cursor-hls-forge/README_EN.md

 ## Overview

-**Cursor-HLS-Forge** is the core open-source component of the AICOFORGE platform, demonstrating how AI agents (Cursor IDE) combined with a structured knowledge base (PostgreSQL) can automate HLS/FPGA design optimization and verification.
+**Cursor-HLS-Forge** is the core technology of the AICOFORGE platform, demonstrating how AI agents (Cursor IDE) combined with a structured knowledge base (PostgreSQL) can automate HLS/FPGA design optimization and verification.

 ### Key Metrics